itisusama-writer/152410/chapter-6.md

 "—and I get to be myself for the normal things," Areeba continued.
 "The family time.
 The fun parts.
 It's not perfect, but it's better than the alternative."

 Ayesha felt like she was going insane.
-She was watching her cousin's face cycle through expressions, hearing two different people speak from the same mouth, seeing the shift in posture and mannerism as control changed hands.
+She was watching her sister's face cycle through expressions, hearing two different people speak from the same mouth, seeing the shift in posture and mannerism as control changed hands.

 "How can you be okay with this?"
 Ayesha asked Areeba.
 "How can you just... accept sharing your body with a stranger?"